Reducing the burden on rail workers

 This will:

-- make it simpler and easier for workers to move across networks, improving workforce capability.
+• make it simpler and easier for workers to move across networks, improving workforce portability and expanding our national rail skills base.

 Identifying common operating rules